AustroMelee/Austros-ATLA-World/docs/faq.md

 **What is the Matrix Rain effect?**
 - The application now features an authentic Matrix-style digital rain background using HTML5 Canvas
 - Characters are randomly generated Japanese Katakana and binary symbols, just like in the movies
-- The effect runs at 30fps with hardware acceleration for smooth performance
+- The effect uses `requestAnimationFrame` for smooth 60fps animation with adaptive frame skipping
 - Bright green leading characters (`#c8ffc8`) trail behind with standard green (`#70ab6c`) for movie accuracy

 **How does the Matrix Rain integrate with the UI?**